FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/README.md

 To run Cypress tests on your local machine:

-1. Ensure the development server is running: `npm run dev`
+1. Ensure the development server is running: `npx turbo filecoin-foundation-site#dev`
 2. Open Cypress Test Runner with `npx cypress open` for interactive testing.
 3. Alternatively, run `npx cypress run` to execute tests in headless mode directly from the terminal.

+> [!NOTE]
+> The `turbo` command needs to be run from the root of the monorepo while the `cypress` command needs to be run from the `apps/ff-site` directory.

 ### Writing and Modifying Tests